Moths of North Carolina

 Habitats: Our records come primarily from hardwood-dominated forests, ranging from floodplains and lakeshores, to mesic slopes and dry summits.
 Almost none come from Longleaf Pine habitats, except where located close to floodplains or in areas where fire-suppression has allowed hardwoods to move in.
 None of our records come from Peatland habitats but there are at least a few from Maritime habitats.

-Larval Host Plants: Although the larvae have been found on many plants, red maple is a favorite.
-In the early spring look for young larvae on emerging red maple buds.
-Older larvae are very difficult to locate and are known to feed on dead leaves. - View
+Larval Host Plants: Larvae are polyphagous, with reported hosts including maple (Acer), poplar (Populus), cherry (Prunus), oak (Quercus), willow (Salix), and elm (Ulmus) (Wagner et al., 2011).
+Red Maple (Acer rubrum) seems to be a favorite - in the early spring look for young larvae on emerging Red Maple buds.
+Older larvae are very difficult to locate and are known to feed on dead leaves.
+In North Carolina, a caterpillar was recorded feeding on White Ash (Fraxinus americana). - View

 Observation Methods: Adults swarm to bait and are also attracted to light.